Probing intracluster gas with Faraday Rotation from black hole jets

 I'll walk us through what the diagram below is showing.

 Up the top, I have some schematics to show the system that I'm doing my mock observations on.
 The grey sphere is the ICM, and that purple football is the radio lobes.
-The blue arrows show our lines of sight: these are the paths that light takes from the radio lobes to our telescope.
-On the left I have the radio source pointing straight out to the left and right, whilst on the right, one jet is angled slightly away from us and the other slightly towards us.
+The blue arrows show our lines of sight: these are the paths that light takes from the radio lobes to our telescope, although reversed.
+On the left I have the radio source pointing straight out to the left and right, i.e. flat on the plane of the sky, whilst on the right, one jet is angled slightly away from us and the other slightly towards us.

 The plots on the bottom are showing the RM as a function of horizontal distance swept along the jet.